• Skip to primary navigation

 Smoking Buffalo Chicken Dip

 Set up your smoker to smoke at 225 degrees.
-I like a stronger wood flavor for this recipe like mesquite.
+I like a stronger wood flavor for this recipe, like mesquite.
 I use a Traeger and have also found good success using Oak pellets for this recipe.

 Print Pin